Secondary Education Program Requirements

 E. Decision Point* 4: Candidates will complete their degree and qualify for provisional teacher licensure when they meet all the criteria listed below:

-- Meet the minimum score on the Principles of Learning and Teaching exam (161), a graduation and licensure requirement.
+- Meet the minimum score on the Principles of Learning and Teaching exam.

-- Meet the minimum scoree on the content area exam(s), graduation and licensure requirement.
+- Meet the minimum scoree on the content area exam.

 - Complete application process for licensure